Explore Sonoma Flowers and Winery Gardens

 A Rose by Any Other Name

-Originally planted in the 1880s, the Korbel Rose Garden at Korbel Champagne Cellars explodes to life in the spring with the blooms of hundreds of bulbs, then continues into summer and fall with more than 250 varieties of antique roses.
-Some 1,000 types of other flowers capture the senses, too, set in mini micro-climate gardens specially designed to celebrate different areas of the world.
-For a full day, you can grab a picnic lunch at the on-site deli.
+Originally planted in the 1880s, the rose garden at Korbel Champagne Cellars in Guerneville explodes to life in the spring with the blooms of hundreds of bulbs, then continues into summer and fall with more than 250 varieties of antique roses.
+Some 1,000 types of other flowers also capture the senses in gardens designed to celebrate areas of the world.
+Grab a picnic lunch at the on-site deli and enjoy the sights with a glass of bubbly.

-Nestled in Healdsburg’s Dry Creek Valley on stunning acreage surrounded by mountains and just a quarter-mile walk from the Russian River, the Russian River Rose Company features 650 varieties of roses, and more than 2,000 individual plants ranging from ancient Species roses to 21st century hybrids.
-There are tea roses dating from the 1800s, cluster-flowered Polyanthus, ultra-sweet-smelling Noisettes, and miniature roses.
-There’s also a wonderful butterfly garden and a gorgeous Rose Allee — a series of eight 12-foot by 12-foot iron arches set on a path through a vineyard and rose fields.
-Each arch is covered with a different ‘theme’ of rambling roses.
+Nestled in Healdsburg on stunning acreage surrounded by mountains just a quarter-mile walk from the Russian River, the Russian River Rose Companyfeatures 650 varieties of roses and more than 2,000 plants ranging from ancient to modern hybrids.
+There are tea roses dating from the 1800s, cluster-flowered Polyanthus, and ultra-sweet-smelling Noisettes.
+There’s also a wonderful butterfly garden and a gorgeous Rose Allee — a series of 12-foot by 12-foot iron arches set on a path through a vineyard and rose fields.
+Each beautiful arch is covered with unique rambling roses for a stunning display.

 This Bud’s for You